pHyph

 Bacterial Vaginosis Limits Life

-Bacterial vaginosis limits the life of those affected.
-The most common symptom of BV is a discharge from the vagina that smells like fish.
-The odor can be very strong and causes immense stress and suffering for women with BV.
+Bacterial vaginosis is very limiting for women.
+The most common symptom of BV is an unpleasant odour from the increased vaginal discharge.
+The odour can be very intense and causes immense stress and suffering for women with BV.
 According to our own survey of 1,000 women (2020), 95% of women worry about smelling bad when they have vaginal symptoms, and 57% cannot exercise and stay active as they usually do.
-Because the infection often recurs, 90% of respondents worry about the symptoms returning, even when they are not currently experiencing issues.
+Because of the high recurrence rate of bacterial vaginosis, 90% of respondents worry about the symptoms returning, even when they are not currently experiencing issues.

 Causes